Long-Term Disability Attorney

 If your claim is denied, you have the right to either appeal the decision or reapply.
 Because FRS appeals are very complicated, it’s in your best interest to consult with a long term disability lawyer before responding to FRS’ denial.

 Do I Really Need a Long Term Disability Lawyer?

-Long term disability claims aren’t simple matters.
-Most successful claims require extensive medical evidence and a careful analysis of your plan documents and disability laws.
+Long-term disability claims aren’t simple matters.
+Most successful claims require extensive medical evidence and a careful analysis of your plan documents and the applicable disability laws.
 Most disabled employees can’t do this on their own.
 At Liebenhaut Law, we offer our clients personalized claims strategies, compassionate advice, and aggressive legal representation.
 Contact us to schedule a no-risk consultation today.